-By accusing Ellen White researchers of being "satanic" her followers are guilty of breaking Christ's prohibition on passing judgment upon others, whose motives they neither know nor understand.
+By accusing Ellen White's critics of being "satanic" her followers are guilty of breaking Christ's prohibition on passing judgment upon others, whose motives they neither know nor understand.
 One day they will give an account to God for their slander.
-The truth is that many of the researchers of Ellen White are inspired by a godly love for others, and wish to help others discover the truth about Ellen White.
+The truth is that many of the researchers of Ellen White are inspired by a godly love for others, and wish to help others discover the full truth about Ellen White.
+They believe it is unethical to withhold vital information about her.
 They are being obedient to God's command to "test" the prophets (1 John 4:1).
-At great personal expense, they are committed to sharing with others the full evidence about Ellen White so that others can make an informed decision regarding her inspiration.
+At great personal expense, they are committed to sharing with others the full evidence, including unfavorable evidence about Ellen White, so that others can make an informed decision regarding her inspiration.

 ANSWER: From time to time someone will make this accusation against this web site.
-Some church leaders tell their followers this White lie in order to stifle investigation.
-The leaders say, "She didn't really mean what she wrote.
+Some SDA thought leaders tell their followers this White lie in order to stifle investigation.
+They say, "She didn't really mean what she wrote.
 Those critics are taking her out of context!"
-Sadly, some people will accept this without ever investigating further to determine if their leader is telling them the truth.
+Sadly, some people will accept this without ever investigating further to determine if this is the actual truth.

 Our response to this accusation has always been: "Show us the evidence!"
 Of all the people who have accused us of taking Mrs. White out-of-context over the past 25+ years, not one has ever provided any documentation to substantiate their accusation.
 Over the years we have made a number of corrections when certain matters were brought to our attention, but there has not been a single instance when we had to correct a page because we took Mrs. White out-of-context.